kloimhardt/bb-web/README.md

 One valid objection to bb-web is: one does not need client-side scripting for small web-apps, server side rendering is sufficient.
 I can only respond that state management on client side is more intuitive to some of us.
 Moreover, a big advantage of Clojure over Python, Ruby, PHP, Erlang is in Clojurescript, and bb-web is a door leading there.

-### Add Javascript libraries for use with Babashka
+### Expose arbitrary Clojurescript libraries to SCI for subsequent use in front end scripting.

-You need to install [Clojure](https://www.clojure.org) and [Shadow-cljs](http://shadow-cljs.org) to do this advanced step.
+You need to install and use [Shadow-cljs](http://shadow-cljs.org) (and thus Clojure on the JVM) for this advanced step.
+If you can do this, you do not need `bb-web` anymore as you already mastered Clojurescript.
+But maybe you want to give an enhanced `bb-web` to others.

 Only one Clojurescript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
-It is 50 lines and compiles to the 1MB Javascript file `js/bb_web/bb_web.js` (which is pre-compiled in the repository).
+It is 50 lines and the Clojurescript compiler of Shadow-cljs compiles it to the 1MB Javascript file `js/bb_web/bb_web.js`.

-As you can see in the ``:require`` section of `app.cljs`, two libraries are made available for use with Babashka: Reagent and Ajax.
+As you can see in the ``:require`` section of `app.cljs`, two libraries are made available for use in `bb-web` front-end scripting: Reagent and Ajax.

 You can add additional libraries  to the `:require` section and add new functions to the ``:bindings`` map.